Methodology

 Scope of AccessMark's role

 AccessMark specifies each correction, reviews implementations, and retests against the original finding.
 The entity executes code and content changes.
-This division preserves AccessMark's independence as the certifying party.
+This division preserves AccessMark's independence as the validating party.

 Prioritization